joaovitorcheron123/nlw3-omnistack-mobile/README.md

 ## 🗒 Licença
 (en-US)
 This project is under the MIT license.
-See the [LICENSE] file (LICENSE.md) for more details.
+See the file [LICENSE](./LICENSE.md) for more details.

 (pt-BR)
 Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+Veja o arquivo [LICENSE](./LICENSE.md) para mais detalhes.

 ---
 ###### Developed on Next Level Week 3 from [Rocketseat](https://rocketseat.com.br) - by João Vitor Cheron